Oatmeal Raisin Sourdough Muffins

 She requires a little attention now and then and needs fed at least once a week.
 The best part is she makes delicious baked goods.

-Beautiful boules of bread, sandwich loaves and she has even made a delicious batch of pasta.
+Beautiful boules of bread, sandwich loaves, and she has even made a delicious batch of pasta.
 And now she is making muffins!
 She is so versatile and handy to have around!

 Of course, she is my sourdough starter.

-He says you are more likely to feed and less likely to kill something with a name.
+I heard you are more likely to feed and less likely to kill something with a name.
 So I lovingly incubated and fed my new baby for 5 days before she became Bertha.

 So far Bertha has been getting quite a workout and we have been enjoying having her around.
 She hasn’t had much rest, but she also hasn’t complained much.